The pit crew dies

 - Wonder Woman (1942): After Rita refuses to be bribed into loosing a race the fixer instead bribes the other drivers to run into her.
 This causes her to get stuck in an unavoidable accident that sends her car flying towards the stands.
 She narrowly avoids crashing into the crowd when Wonder Woman catches her car just in time.

 - In 47 Ronin, Oichi goes to a pirate town to find Kai and inform him of their lord's passing.
 Kai is engaging in a pit fight against an ogre, and over the course of the fight, a few spectators get stabbed by swords or smashed by the ogre's weighted chain.

 - Mad Max: Beyond Thunderdome.
-Blaster fetches a Blade on a Stick and charges at Max, who gets out of the way using the Wire Fu ropes, and a spectator hanging onto the outside of The Thunderdome gets impaled instead.
+Blaster fetches a spear and charges at Max, who gets out of the way using the Wire Fu ropes, and a spectator hanging onto the outside of The Thunderdome gets impaled instead.

 - In the first battle of Robot Jox Achilles' mech accidentally falls on an audience booth, crushing the occupants.

 - Played for Laughs in a fight between Dark Helmet and Lone Starr in Spaceballs.
 While dueling with their "light sabers", Dark Helmet makes a wild overhead swing and slices a sound guy off of his recording equipment.

 - The first time Daffy Duck gets the ball in Space Jam, he sees the Monstars converge upon him, and panics.
 Daffy passes the ball to Granny, a cheerleader on the sidelines.
 The five Monstars nonetheless gang tackle Granny.